 When I heard this, a small, inner voice sheepishly asked, “Can I be his ﷺ mirror?”

-I would like to answer it thusly:
+I answer it thusly:

 Yes.
 You can at least try, or at the very least hope to try.
 You’ll find yourself discolored, scathed, cracked in places, but still able to behold your beloved.
 You will be polished with each salat upon him ﷺ, beautiful not because of what you are, but what you see.
 Innocent children think the ocean is blue because, in merely laying beneath the sky, it takes on one of its attributes.
 Perhaps by simply gazing upon you ﷺ, I may take on your hue.